SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 - **The component does not display on the page**: If a page refresh (or two) does not fix the problem, make sure you have assigned the `Lightning Enhanced Calendar` permission set to the current user.
 - **The component is complaining that my Objects configuration variable is corrupt**: Please double-check your JSON string.
 The keys must be entered *exactly* as shown (upper- and lower-case is important).
 Keys and values *must* be surrounded by double-quotes(").
 Also, the string must represent an array, even if there is only one object to display.
 - **The component displays, but the records from one or more of the objects is not showing**: Have a *VERY* careful look at the JSON string and make sure that the API names are absolutely correct.
+- **When I try to create a new Salesforce Event record by dragging, the start and end dates show the current date and time**: This is a quirk of the Create action for the standard Salesforce ```Event``` object.
+Custom objects don't seem to exhibit this behavior.

 ## Licensing